e4drcf/ewizardjs-docs/docs/documentation/CLI-commands.md

 |--------------------------|-------------------------------------------------------------------
 |     -w, --watch          | will continuously build presentation source files, so after making changes in IDE, they will be instantly reflected in the browser

-Command will run a develop build, so you will be able to check how the project is looking in the browser.
+This command will run a develop build, so you will be able to check how the project is looking in the browser.

 -------------------------------------
 <figure class="highlight bash">